 - Setnor School of Music Student Recital Series

-We invite you to visit Setnor Auditorium to attend a performance.
+We invite you to visit Setnor Auditorium to attend a performance; events are listed on our calendar.
 Most concerts are free, and we provide free and easy parking.

 If you are unable to come in person, please know that we stream many of our performances live over the Internet.
 Check each event’s specific listing on our calendar for streaming confirmation.
 Please note that these performances are only available for viewing at the time they are presented and cannot be viewed after the live performance.

 The history of Setnor Auditorium and of Crouse College is ingrained in that of Syracuse University itself.

 Built through the generosity of Syracuse businessman John Crouse as a memorial to his wife, Crouse College was intended to be used only as a women’s college.
 Designed by Archimedes Russell, it was built in the Romanesque Revival style with High Victorian Gothic qualities.
 The first cornerstone was laid in June 1888, and the building was completed in September 1889.
 It was officially named the John Crouse Memorial College for Women.